-In consideration for the sale, transfer, assignment and conveyance of the Property and the Property Rights, the Company paid an aggregate of \$10,000 in cash.
+In consideration for the sale, transfer, assignment and conveyance of the eight mineral claims, the Company paid an aggregate of \$10,000 in cash.

 (e) Lac des Montagnes Option Agreement

 On September 22, 2022, the Company entered into an option agreement (the "Montagnes Option Agreement") with 9219-8845 Quebec Inc. ("9219") and Steve LaBranche (collectively with 9219, the "Montagnes Optionors") pursuant to which the Company was granted the option to acquire a 100% interest in the Lac des Montagnes Lithium Property, located near Nemaska Village in the Province of Quebec (the "Lac des Montagnes Property").